andyhorn/simple_routes/README.md

 }
 ```

-This will return the full path, with all parameters populated: `/user/123`.
+This will return the fully-populated path String: `/user/123`.

 ### Navigation